nutsfinance/tapio-eth/docs/StableAsset.md

-*This is the fee charged for removing liquidity from the StableSwap contract. redeemFee = redeemFee * FEE_DENOMINATOR*
+*This is the fee charged for removing liquidity from the StableAsset contract. redeemFee = redeemFee * FEE_DENOMINATOR*

 #### Returns